curiosum-dev/permit_absinthe/README.md

 ### Using the Authorize Directive

-Permit.Absinthe provides an `:authorize` directive that can be used directly in your GraphQL schema to authorize resources at the field level.
+Permit.Absinthe provides an `:load_and_authorize` directive that can be used directly in your GraphQL schema to load and authorize resources at the field level.
 This approach is useful when you want declarative authorization rules applied to your queries:

 ```elixir
 object :query do